PSPP Syntax: Examples and Notes

 psppire: The Graphical Interface for pspp

 psppire is a graphical interface for the PSPP engine.
-It’s useful for exploring data, running common procedures, and generating basic syntax.
-Many users begin in psppire and then copy the generated syntax into the Syntax Editor or a program file.
+It’s useful for exploring data, running common procedures, and generating basic commands.
+Many users begin in psppire and use the generated commands in the Syntax Editor as a basis for modifying their program file for further analysis.

 Some PSPP commands and options are not available in the psppire menus.
-When features that the GUI doesn’t expose are needed, syntax can be entered directly in a syntax window or an .sps file can be run with pspp. psppire runs all PSPP syntax, not just what appears in the dialogs.
-Thus, psppire can be used to develop and run PSPP syntax.
+When features that the GUI doesn’t expose are needed, commands can be entered directly in a Syntax Editor window or an .sps file can be run with pspp at the command line. psppire runs all PSPP syntax, not just what appears in the dialogs.
+Thus, psppire can be used to develop and run all PSPP commands.

-psppire does not save syntax or workflow automatically.
-If the program is closed without saving the syntax, any unsaved syntax entered or generated during the session cannot be recovered.
+psppire does not save commands or workflow automatically.
+If the program is closed without saving the commands, any unsaved commands entered or generated during the session cannot be recovered.
 Saving matters if you need to reproduce or debug your analysis.
-PSPP generally prompts you to save, though, so be aware.
+PSPP generally prompts you to save, though, be sure to save your work.

-This section covers only the basics needed to open psppire, capture syntax, and run syntax.
+This section covers only the basics needed to open psppire, capture syntax, and run commands.
 A more detailed review of psppire’s behavior and limitations appears later in this page.

 Launching psppire depends on your operating system.
 On most systems it appears in the standard applications menu; on Unix‑like systems it can also be started from a terminal by running psppire.